A Debt Management Plan can help you to manage your debts by:

 Self-help is flexible meaning that providing you reach prior agreement with your creditors, payments can be varied to suit your circumstances.

-Online guidance may be sought from a number of sources including a ‘self-help pack’ downloadable from here
+Online guidance may be sought from a number of sources including money helper from the Money & Pensions Service a ‘self-help pack’ downloadable from here

 However it is important to consider that;